-- MCT clients must not be physically connected with each other. - There should be only one MCT client connection to the MCT cluster from each access switch closet. - Ensure that there is no device connectivity to MCT cluster on CEP ports. - xSTP must not be configured on MCT VLAN. - A cluster must not be undeployed or removed using the no deploy command (under cluster) or no cluster command while traffic is running, as it may cause traffic disruption.
-These commands should be executed in the maintenance window. - Configure cluster peers in loose mode with keepalive. - Configure the no spanning-tree command under LAG interface on MCT clients connected to the cluster. - Set the hello timer for VRRP-E to 20 seconds. - If a device is connected to both cluster nodes on CEP ports making it a triangle topology, set icl-fwd-delay to 10 seconds under cluster.
+- MCT clients must not be physically connected with each other. - There should be only one MCT client connection to the MCT cluster from each access switch closet. - Ensure that there is no device connectivity to MCT cluster on CEP ports. - xSTP must not be configured on MCT VLAN. - Enable RSTP only on MCT Cluster VLANs in deployments that have only CCEP clients. - Do not enable RSTP on an MCT cluster in deployments that include both CEP and CCEP. - A cluster must not be undeployed or removed using the no deploy command (under cluster) or no cluster command while traffic is running, as it may cause traffic disruption.
+These commands should be executed in the maintenance window. - Configure cluster peers in loose mode with keepalive. - Configure the no spanning-tree command under LAG interface on MCT clients connected to the cluster.